jmp-app/jmp/docs/backend.md

 Everywhere it is possible we use object oriented php.
 So every method signature have to use the [php type declarations](https://secure.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
 If you try to call a method and pass arguments of another type as declared, then php will throw an [TypeError](https://secure.php.net/manual/en/class.typeerror.php).

-Also every method has to be documented with phpdoc.
+Also, every method has to be documented with phpdoc.
 A short summary or description of the method and a documented signature is sufficient.

 **Example (from [UserService.php](../api/src/JMP/Services/UserService.php)):**
 ```php